fx-giant/giant-documentations/visual/visual-styling-legend.md

 ![linechart2](images/giant-101-legend/line2.PNG)

 If the line chart did not have any legend, the target audience could not tell which line represents the profit growth in which year.
-Without a legend, we lose important information that is key in telling our story from this chart.
+Without a legend, we lose important information that is key in telling the story from this chart.

 ## Summary:

 Always think of how the legend affects the showcased information.
 If removing the legend causes a loss in key information for the target audience, keep it.
-However, depending on circumstances, consider keeping/removing your legend depending on the visual aesthetic of the chart.
+However, depending on circumstances, consider keeping/removing the legend depending on the visual aesthetic of the chart.
 Decide on whether keeping the legend is appropriate based on the aesthetic and information parts of the chart.